-As process transformation lead for the City of San Jose’s Office of Civic Innovation & Digital Strategy (the innovation team), Garaffo has worked the past few years to bring about this technological revolution in government.
+As process transformation lead for the City of San Jose’s Office of Civic Innovation & Digital Strategy (the innovation team), Garaffo has worked to bring about this technological revolution in government.

 The innovation team was created in 2016 to fulfill the SmartCity Vision, an initiative to make San Jose the most innovative city in America.
 The plan’s goal is to leverage technology to make the city safe, inclusive, sustainable, and user-friendly.